opentext-idol/idol-rich-media-tutorials/tutorials/showcase/milestone-integration/README.md

 Location = GB
 ```

-> For more on numberplate and vehicle analysis, try this [tutorial](../../README.md#vehicle-analysis).
+> NOTE: For more on numberplate and vehicle analysis, try this [tutorial](../../README.md#vehicle-analysis).

 #### Output